 Akihabara Maid Bars

 Akihabara is full of themed places.
-You can find maid cafes, maid massage and maid bars.
+You can find maid cafes, maid massage and maid bars and all types of maid cosplay.
 I saw so many different types of maid bars in the alleys of Akihabara.
 You’ll know what kind of theme they have because girls dressed in that theme will be advertising that bar outside in the alleys.
 I went to a really fun Ninja cosplay maid bar and a gothic all-you-can-drink maid bar.